•

 • December 17, 2020

 The State-based system of international governance that evolved from the Peace of Westphalia in 1648 is struggling in the face of contemporary realities.
-Today, developments in technology permit instantaneous movement of capital and information, quick movement of goods, and the simultaneous …
+Today, developments in technology permit instantaneous movement of capital and information, quick movement of goods, and the …

 READ MORE